 WANAMAKER PRIZE: Through the generosity of the John Wanamaker Store a prize of \$50.00 in art supplies is awarded each spring for the best water color submitted to the Faculty for judgment.
-First awarded 1954.

 LUX PRIZE IN GRAPHICS DEPARTMENT will be \$50.00 when funds are available.
 This prize is in memory of John R. Conner.
-Was first awarded in 1955.